Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 2. In the extensions window, select Online, and type episerver in the search box.

-3. Select CMS Visual Studio Extension and click Download (or Update if already installed).
+3. Select CMS Visual Studio Extension and click Download (or Update if installed).

 4. Restart Visual Studio.

-• The Optimizely NuGet feed source <http://nuget.optimizely.com/feed/packages.svc/> added to your Visual Studio.
-Needed to add Optimizely Customized Commerce, Optimizely Search & Navigation and other add-ons to your solution, and to upgrade your project with the latest.
-See Installing Optimizely updates (CMS 11 and Commerce 13) on how to add the NuGet feed.
+• The Optimizely NuGet feed source <http://nuget.optimizely.com/feed/packages.svc/> added to your Visual Studio to add Optimizely Customized Commerce, Optimizely Search & Navigation, and other add-ons to your solution and upgrade your project with the latest.
+See Install Optimizely updates (CMS 11 and Commerce 13) on how to add the NuGet feed.

-• If your solution will be running in the cloud, follow the steps below to install the desired Optimizely components, and see Cloud deployment how to proceed to deploy the solution to cloud environments.
+• If your solution will be running in the cloud, follow the steps below to install the desired Optimizely components, and see Cloud deployment how to deploy the solution to cloud environments.

 📘